Structure learning of undirected graphical models for count data: Introduction

 The paper is organized as follows.
-After reviewing some essential concepts on undirected graphical models and Truncated Poisson models in Section 2, we introduce PC-LPGM algorithm in Section 3.
-We then provide statistical guarantees in Section 4.
-Properties of the algorithm in the setting of conditional Poisson distributions with unrestricted conditional dependencies are explored, also relative to various alternatives, in Section 5.
-A validation of the algorithm on a real case is offered in Section 6 and some concluding remarks are presented in Section 7.
+After reviewing some essential concepts on undirected graphical models and truncated Poisson models in Section \ref{reviewPois}, we introduce PC-LPGM algorithm in Section \ref{proposedmeth}.
+We then provide statistical guarantees in Section \ref{statistical}.
+A discussion on { consistency of the algorithm is offered in Section \ref{robustness}, with special focus on the model specification, the truncated Poisson distribution, and on properties of the algorithm in the setting of conditional Poisson distributions with unrestricted conditional dependencies.
+This section also explores performances of the algorithm relative to various alternatives.
+An excursion into the intuitive advantages of the learning strategy adopted by PC-LPGM is taken in Section \ref{discussion}.
+A validation of the algorithm on two real cases is given in Section \ref{realanalysis}.
+Some concluding remarks are presented in Section \ref{conclusions}. }